ballerina-platform/module-ballerinax-discord/examples/automated-role-assignment/README.md

 # Automated Role Assignment Based on Reactions

-This example demonstrates how using the Discord API how to automatically assign roles based on the reactions to a message.
-The Ballerina programme sends a message to the users in a channel stating to react to that message with the emoji representing the role they require.
-The emoji reactions are retrieved and according to each user's emoji, each role is assigned to each user.
+This example demonstrates how to use the Discord API to automatically assign roles based on reactions to a message.
+The Ballerina program sends a message to users in a channel, instructing them to react with an emoji representing the role they desire.
+The program then retrieves the emoji reactions and assigns roles to each user according to their chosen emoji.

 ## Prerequisites